sarahdot/Makerspace-Playbook/README.md

 </div>

-This playbook was adapted from a pdf distributed in 2013 by Maker Media under an Attribution-Non-Commercial-ShareAlike Creative Commons license (CC BY-NC-SA.)
+This playbook was revised in 2026 from and adapted from a pdf distributed in 2013 by Maker Media under an Attribution-Non-Commercial-ShareAlike Creative Commons license (CC BY-NC-SA.)

 ### Table of Contents